viblo/pymunk/docs/src/showcase.rst

         generated landscapes with physics!

-        This game comes both as a download, but also as a web version playable directly in the browser.
+        This game comes both as a download, but also as a web version playable directly in the browser and full source code on Github.

     * - .. image:: _static/guide-the-ball.png
       - `Guide The Ball <https://github.com/francisA88/Guide-The-Ball-1>`_